 If you’re looking to buy an indoor or outdoor air cooler, we can assist you.
 The following are some of the most common questions we get about operating a portable evaporative air cooler:

 An evaporating cooler is basically a device that draws in air and circulates it over wet cooling pads using a fan.
-The liquid water converts into a water vapours as the dry outside air passes through the wet pads, which is then blown out into the room by the air cooler.
-Water absorbs heat from the air, reducing the temperature of air and making the environment feel cooler.
+The liquid water converts into water vapors as the dry outside air passes through the wet pads, which are then blown out into the room by the air cooler.
+Water absorbs heat from the air, reducing the temperature of the air and making the environment feel cooler.
 This is similar to the human body’s natural cooling mechanism.
 In the heat, the body sweats, which evaporates and lowers the body’s temperature.

 Further, in case of dry climates, where air coolers are most effective, they provide humidity to the air, which can help with itchy eyes, dry skin, and sore throats.

 Air coolers can be placed in windows, built into walls, on the floor, or are made portable.
 In case of centralized cooling, the air cooler is usually placed on the top of a home or commercial building, and a blower/heavy exhaust fan of air cooler forces the air down through air ducting.

 ARE EVAPORATIVE COOLERS ONLY EFFECTIVE IN DRY CLIMATES?

 Evaporative coolers can be used in outdoor or semi-outdoor locations (such as garages, porches, and backyards) anyplace in the Country, even in humid climates.